twetch-inc/assests/terms-and-conditions.md

 **You Own Your Submissions**

 Twetch does not claim ownership of your Submissions.
 However, by uploading your Submission you are granting Twetch a perpetual, nonexclusive, royalty-free license to show and publish it on Twetch.com, including anything reasonably related to publishing it (like, displaying, reformatting, and distributing it).
-We may also use your content to promote Twetch.com, including its products and content.
+We may also use your content to promote Twetch.com, with your permission, including its products and content.
 We will never sell your content to third parties without your explicit permission.

 Twetch is under no obligation to post or use any Submission you may provide and may block any Submission at any time from showing on the Site in Twetch's sole discretion and without explanation.
 All Twetch posts are final and non-refundable.